 WMI Student Scholars

 We believe that to climb a mountain, you should not undertake the journey alone.
 It takes resources, knowledge, the support of others and immense dedication.
-That is why we believe in providing more than just financial support to our scholars.
+That is why we believe in providing more than just financial support to our student scholars.

 In order to guarantee the continuation of your scholarship for the duration of your undergraduate education, you must also provide us with the following documents January 1 and August 1 of each year you’re in school.